 Po Waghalter is Senior Counsel in Tyson & Mendes’ Los Angeles office.
-Her practice focuses on general liability, premises liability, and personal injury defense.
-Ms. Waghalter specializes in developing legal strategies aimed at early dismissals and summary adjudication of high-exposure lawsuits.
+With over a decade of experience, her practice focuses on general liability, product liability, and personal injury defense.
+Ms. Waghalter specializes in developing legal strategies aimed at early dismissals and summary adjudication of contentious disputes through tactical strategy and dispositive motions.
 Ms. Waghalter is licensed to practice law in California, Oregon, and Washington.

 The end is near in the life of the Southern California Stipulation, aka “So Cal Stip.”
 Sometime in August 2019, and unbeknownst to many unsuspecting deposing attorneys, Southern California court reporters united and collectively decided to take a stand against the (infamous) So Cal Stip.
 All of a sudden, attorneys throughout So Cal were (mostly politely) told by court reporters that they would not comply with the So Cal Stip, and an…

 The California Court of Appeal has made a recent ruling in a premises liability case that amounts to a victory for landowners: the Court ruled generalized knowledge of potential future crime does not meet the “heightened foreseeability” requirement for premises liability.
 In layman’s terms, just because a parking lot owner has some general idea that a random crime has the possibility of occurring at some random point in the future, does…